ratanjr/numerical-analysis-methods/README.md

 # numerical-analysis-methods
-Part of the MA11004 course in spring semester, 2022.
+Simple methods part of the MA11004 course in spring semester, 2022.
 This includes the following:
 1. Bisection
 2. Fixed point iteration
 3. Polynomial Interpolation - Newton's forward and backward method plus Lagrange's method